a side-by-side reference sheet

 racket

-The empty list does not evaluate as false in a boolean context.
-There is no predefined symbol nil.
+null and the empty list {{'{} do not evaluate as false in a boolean context.

 logical operators